yeukb/skillets/FW-VM-on-Alicloud/README.md

-# Deploy one PA VM on Alicloud using Terraform
+# Deploy one PA VM-Series on Alicloud using Terraform

 Prequisites:
 - Create a keypair in the region where you want to deploy the PA VM